Xavier0301/db-54/part1/README.md

 From our checks, it seems like every victim and party in the `.csv` files has an attached `case_id` that exists in `collisions.csv`.

+## Disclaimer

+There was arguably more data cleaning that we could have done: replacing enum values that are no expressive with their full description, like `VictimSafetyEquipment` having values like `C`, `E` and `G`, which we could have replaced with `Lap Belt Used`, `Shoulder Harness Used`, `Lap/Shoulder Harness Used`.

+This is something Vinitria warned us about.
+Unfortunately, we ran out of time knowing that we would have to replace each enum value by our own in the data cleaning process.

+Therefore we placed `CASE` in queries where the data stored in the sattelite table was no expressive.
+For example for query 6 of deliverable 2, we replaced `weather` by its meaning with a `CASE WEATHER WHEN 1 THEN 'clear'...`.

 # Queries - Deliverable 2

 As asked, we only included the first 20 rows or less.